Trigger law: Same-sex marriage

 In the 2015 Supreme Court decision Obergefell v.
 Hodges, all state constitutional and statutory bans of same-sex marriage were made null and void.
 However, if the precedent was overturned it would restore the bans in thirty-five states.
 In his concurring opinion in Dobbs v.
 Jackson Women's Health Organization, Supreme Court Justice Clarence Thomas said the court should reconsider the Obergefell ruling.
 Nevada became the first state to repeal its amendment banning same-sex marriage and recognize it in the Nevada state constitution in 2020.

 Gun control

 In July 2023, the Indianapolis City-County Council passed an assault weapons ban trigger law, which can only go into effect once the Indiana gun control state preemption law is repealed or invalidated.

 Rent control

 Richmond, California has strict ordinances related to rent control that will take effect in the event that the statewide Costa–Hawkins Rental Housing Act is repealed.

 Elections

 The states of Iowa and New Hampshire have trigger laws mandating that the election administrators place the Iowa caucuses and the New Hampshire presidential primary ahead of any other state's nomination event for presidential candidates of major parties.

 The National Popular Vote Interstate Compact uses a trigger portion in which the interstate compact comes into effect upon accession by enough states amounting to 270 electoral votes.

+California passed Proposition 50 in 2025, which allows the California Legislature to pass a temporary congressional district map only in response to other states passing mid-decade maps of their own.
+The Virginia General Assembly placed similar legislation on the state ballot in 2026.

+In 2024, North Dakota passed Initiated Measure 1, which mandates age limits on candidates running for election to either house of Congress from the state.
+The amendment remains unenforceable under U.S. Term Limits, Inc. v.
+Thornton (1995).